19hours/sg-statutes/Acts/Road Traffic Act.md

 [33/93]

-(2) The Registrar, on being satisfied in such manner as he requires that the vehicle has been destroyed or exported or will cease to be kept or used on any road, shall refund to the holder of the licence a sum equal to the amount which has been charged for the number of calendar months or part thereof for which the licence would have continued to be in force.
+(2) Except as otherwise prescribed, the Registrar, on being satisfied in such manner as he requires that the vehicle has been destroyed or exported or will cease to be kept or used on any road, shall refund to the holder of the licence a sum equal to the amount which has been charged for the number of calendar months or part thereof for which the licence would have continued to be in force.

 [33/93]

+[Act 7 of 2012 wef 01/09/2012]

 ### Duty of manufacturers and dealers to notify Registrar and owners of safety-related defects in vehicles